-Prospective students who are considering an online MBA with a concentration in communications shouldn’t enter into a program lightly.
+Prospective students considering an online MBA with a concentration in communications shouldn’t enter into a program lightly.
 Obtaining an MBA is a huge commitment that requires drive, determination, and — for those studying online in particular — a high level of discipline.
-Before submitting an application to an online MBA program in communications, it’s important to ask some of the following questions.
+Before applying to an online MBA program in communications, it’s important to ask some of the following questions.

 Are you confident in your ability to effectively communicate with others?

-It goes without saying that a person is more likely to succeed in the field of communications if they’re good at communicating with others.
-It’s important that any person considering an online MBA in communications has effective written or verbal communication skills.
+It goes without saying that a person is more likely to succeed in communications if they’re good at communicating with others.
+Any person considering an online MBA in communications must have effective written or verbal communication skills.

 Do you enjoy working with others?

-Most jobs in communications require workers to either work as part of a team or to perform a job in which they’re frequently interacting with other people.
-It’s important for those considering any level of communications degree to thoroughly analyze their people skills before applying to a program.
+Most jobs in communications require workers to either work as part of a team or perform a job in which they’re frequently interacting with other people.
+It’s important for those considering any communication degree to thoroughly analyze their people skills before applying to a program.

 Are you hoping to advance to a high-level management role during your career?

 Workers with online MBAs are more likely to transition into management roles throughout their careers, thanks to the high-level business management courses that are part of the curriculum for all online MBA programs.

 Do you have a bachelor’s degree and work experience in a similar field?

 While most online MBA programs require students to have prior education and work experience in the same field or similar, not all programs have these prerequisites in place.
 It’s usually best to enter online MBA programs with hands-on experience to make sure you understand the coursework and projects assigned to you.